vibhavp/tflive-layouts/README.md

 > To reiterate, please don't just download and use this bundle as-is.
 Build something new from it.

 ## Thanks
-* Wiethoofd and Shounic for helping with the design.
+* Wiethoofd and Shounic for the design + CSS.
 * Alex Van "Lange" Camp, and everyone else in the [NodeCG Gitter](https://gitter.im/nodecg/nodecg) for the help.